SouthGreenPlatform/tutorials/_pages/bioanalysis/assemblyTrinity.md

 <a name="ReadsNormalisation"></a>
 ### 1.4.
 Normalisation using `Trinity`

-If you don't have biological replicates, you can directly done a alone normalisation of reads by sample :
+If you don't have biological replicates, you can directly done a alone normalisation of reads by sample.

 {% highlight bash %}
 perl $path_to_trinity/util/insilico_read_normalization.pl --seqType fq --JM 100G --max_cov 50 \